 Over the past decade, Budapest has become increasingly bike-friendly, resulting in a surge of people choosing two wheels as their primary mode of transport.
 This is largely due to increased investment in infrastructure, with a network of bike lanes enabling cyclists to get around the city with relative ease.
 Finally making cycling a viable alternative to driving or using public transport in Budapest.
 From road safety, do’s, don’ts, cycling routes and more.
-In this guide, we’ll cover all the things you need to know to successfully navigate Budapest on bike.
+In this guide, we’ll cover all the things you need to know to successfully navigate Budapest on a bike.

 Bike Lanes in Budapest